 But even if literally tomorrow, by some miracle, a lot of equipment appears on these sites and builders are found, then it would be impossible even technically to meet the promised deadlines.

-The Galina tunnel boring complex, which was used for the construction of the first tunnel of the section from the Syrets metro station to the Mostitskaya station, needs maintenance, and then it should be reassembled.
-And this does not take a day or two.
+The Galina tunnel boring complex, which was used to build the first tunnel of the section from the Syrets metro station to the Mostitskaya station, needs maintenance, and then it should be reassembled.
+And this doesn’t take a day or two.
 It is extremely unlikely that the capital will receive a new, or better yet, more than one such car.
-Construction of the tunnel, taking into account the quicksand on part of the site and the experience of building the first tunnel from the Syrets metro station to the Mostitskaya station, is approximately 9 months to a year.
+The construction of the tunnel, taking into account the quicksand on part of the site and the experience of building the first tunnel from the Syrets metro station to the Mostitskaya station, is approximately 9 months to a year.
 On the site that was built using the open method - from Mostitskaya station to Pravdy Avenue - for months, as they say, the horse did not lie down.

 After the termination of the contract for the construction of the metro to Vinogradar with Kievmetrostroy, it is generally inappropriate to talk about any terms.
 Firstly, according to the head of the capital’s subway, Viktor Braginsky, adjustments to the project are still ongoing.
 Secondly, a new tender will be announced for work with an unpredictable duration.
 And the construction estimate itself will probably have to be recalculated, because prices don’t even think about going down.
 Plus a purely technical question: what condition will the first tunnel from the Syrets station to the future Mostitskaya station be in?

-In a situation where stories about how much could have been allocated for drones, which are vital at the front, are becoming a trend on social networks, if they had saved on something not critical, we can hardly expect public approval of spending additional billions on the metro.
+In a situation where stories about how much could have been allocated for drones, which are vital at the front, are becoming a trend on social networks, if they had saved on something not critical, it is hardly worth expecting public approval for spending additional billions on the metro.
 Of course, it has been needed for a long time, but now survival comes first.
 In addition, we should not forget that mobilization continues, and builders are regularly drafted into the army.
-Therefore, for now we can say one thing: “Careful, the doors are closing.
+Therefore, for now we can say one thing: “Be careful, the doors are closing.
 The next station is the unknown.”